KasperskyLab/threat-intelligence/opentip-mcp/README.md

 ```

 Note the env key in the JSON above: you need to set the value to your actual OpenTIP API key.
 Alternatively, you can remove this section and set `OPENTIP_API_KEY` environment variable directly.

+## License

+Copyright © 2025 AO Kaspersky Lab

+Licensed under the Apache 2.0 License.
+See the LICENSE.txt file for details.